 Connect the FTP client again and retry to edit the file, now you will be able to edit the file successfully via FTP.

 Kindly note, providing 777 full permission to a file is not recommended as it may have chances for security breach.
 So we recommend to use a edit the system files via SSH terminal itself.

-If you need any assistance in editing files or making any changes in Google cloud instances, our Google Cloud Management team will be available anytime.
+If you need any assistance in editing files or making any changes in Google cloud instances, our technical team will be available anytime.